 “…Intelligent Buildings provides employee risk management and Vendor Risk Management (VRM)…”

-Intelligent Buildings uniquely spans the range of necessary services including:
+Intelligent Buildings uniquely spans the range of necessary services, including:

-Consulting for strategy and policy development
+Advisory services for strategy, commissioning, and policy development

-Ongoing compliance monitoring of systems and contractors
+Managed services focused on monitoring systems and contractors